 Although QuinnBet are not my favourite bookie for a live bet, using their in-play service is certainly an enjoyable experience.

-They don’t really do much live streaming, although what there is (horse racing and greyhound racing) is available to watch even if you have an unfunded account, and that’s quite a rarity, so props to QuinnBet for that.
+They don’t offer much live streaming, although what there is (horse racing and greyhound racing) is available to watch even if you have an unfunded account, and that’s quite a rarity, so props to QuinnBet for that.
+Plus, the streams are available from around the world of horse racing, so actually, for racing punters Quinnbet is tops.

-This changes from one sport to the other of course, but FSB have done QuinnBet proud here.
+This changes from one sport to the other of course, but Pragmatic Play have done QuinnBet proud here.

 Who is QuinnBet Recommended For?